magsenche/hanazono/docs/maths/surprise.md

 3. change-point detection surprise
 4. confidence-correction surprise

+??? question "What are the 4 different types of surprise?"
+    1. information gain suprise
+    2. prediction surprise
+    3. change-point detection surprise
+    4. confidence-correction surprise

 They think that multiple neural mechanisms exist to detect and signal different aspects of surprise.

 >Surprise change how we predict and perceive the future, how we remember our past.